 Kim H. Veltman is Scientific Director of VMMI (Virtual Maastricht McLuhan Institute); author and consultant on implications of new media for scholarship, culture and society.
 He has taught at the universities of Gottingen, Rome, Carleton; was Director of the Perspective Unit, McLuhan Program, Toronto (1990-1996), and Director of the Maastricht McLuhan Institute (1998-2004).
-He has worked as a consultant in new media to the CEO of Bell Media Linx (1996-1998), and done research on new media and standards for Northern Telecom, now Nortel Networks (1995-1998).
+He has worked as a consultant in new media for the CEO of Bell Media Linx (1996-1998), and for the director of advanced technologies at Nortel Networks (1995-1998).

 He is a member of the International Who's Who of Professionals.
 In 1996, he was awarded the International Capire Prize for a Creative Future in the area of science and art integration.
 In 1998, he received a Learning Partnership Award (Toronto) and a Prix des Initiatives from Université d’été de la Communication (Hourtin).
 In November 2009, he was awarded a Silver Order: “Service for the Arts”, International Academy of Culture and Art (Moscow).